sigsep/sigsep-mus-db/README.md

 ##### Processing training and testing subsets separately

-Algorithms which make use of machine learning techniques can use the training subset and then apply the algorithm on the test data.
+Algorithms which make use of machine learning techniques can use the training subset and then apply the algorithm on the test data:

 ```python
 dsd.run(my_training_function, subsets="train")